ShaneIsrael/plex-auto-genres/README.md

     |PLEX_TOKEN|Token|Your Plex Token|
     |PLEX_COLLECTION_PREFIX||(Optional) Prefix for the created Plex collections.
 For example, with a value of "\*", a collection named "Adventure", the name would instead be "*Adventure".<br><br>Default value : ""|
     |TMDB_API_KEY||Your TMDB api key (not required for anime library tagging)|
+5. Optional, If you want to update the poster art of your collections.
+See `sample_posters/readme.txt`

 You are now ready to run the script
 ```